SimoBor99/Rt1_assignment2/README.md

       Assign var set_goal-1 to var set_goal
     ENDIF
     SWITCH of var answer
-      CASE when aswer is equal to 1:
+      CASE when var answer is equal to 1:
         Assign the function getState to state
         IF set_goal is not 0 and the comparison between "SUCCEEDED" and var state does not return 0:
-          Print "You have to delete a goal before setting a new one\n" ENDIF
+          Print "You have to delete a goal before setting a new one" ENDIF
         IF set_goal is  to 0 and the comparison between "SUCCEEDED" and var state does not return 0:
           Assign var set_goal-1 to var set_goal